 International students wishing to study in Poland need not worry about language.
 Many universities offer nursing programs in English.
 Despite being in the first world, Poland’s education system is affordable.
 The nursing universities in Poland are accredited by Polish Accreditation Committee (PKA) and National Accreditation Board for Nursing and Midwifery Schools (KRASPiP).
 Here is a comprehensive list of Polish universities offering nursing bachelor’s degrees in English.

-Upon completion of bachelor’s degree in nursing, students can go for master’s specialization (second cycle degree).
+Upon completion of a bachelor’s degree in nursing, students can go for a master’s specialization (second cycle degree).
 The students who complete their master’s in nursing are then eligible for Ph.D. studies (third-cycle degrees).

 The admission requirements to study nursing are primarily similar across all the nursing universities in Poland.
 The candidate for bachelor’s courses in nursing must be below 25 years old.
 There is no centralized application service, so students must apply to Polish nursing universities through their websites.

 Each university will require a separate application.
 There is no entrance test as such for nursing schools.
 Therefore, the chances of students with strong academic qualifications getting selected are high.
 Students should also write a strong and compelling statement of purpose to show their motivation for the field.
 This drastically increases their chances of admission.

 Polish admissions usually start in the fall (September or October) and student should start their application a year before.
 They can utilize OneApply Gyanberry admission services for a better admission experience.
 We have tie-ups with many Polish universities.
 We also provide visa services to over 20 countries.
 The following are some admission requirements for admission to undergraduate nursing programs: